DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 essential part of the political organization, rituals, religious processes.
-From our perspective this is just pragmatics: we don’t give a shit if Robin Hood is art or politics or business, we are interested in what we can do with it, what are its effects, does it make our existential territory more habitable or not?
+From our perspective this is just pragmatics: we don’t give a shit if Robin Hood is art or politics or business, we are interested in what we can do with it; what are its effects, does it make our existential territory more habitable or not?

 **Pekka:** Robin Hood was originally a project in the Future Art Base